Fisher–Yates shuffle: Modulo bias

 Doing a Fisher–Yates shuffle involves picking uniformly distributed random integers from various ranges.
 Most random number generators, however — whether true or pseudorandom — will only directly provide numbers in a fixed range from 0 to RAND_MAX, and in some libraries, RAND_MAX may be as low as 32767.
 A simple and commonly used way to force such numbers into a desired range is to apply the modulo operator; that is, to divide them by the size of the range and take the remainder.
 However, the need in a Fisher–Yates shuffle to generate random numbers in every range from 0–1 to 0–n almost guarantees that some of these ranges will not evenly divide the natural range of the random number generator.
 Thus, the remainders will not always be evenly distributed and, worse yet, the bias will be systematically in favor of small remainders.

-For example, assume that your random number source gives numbers from 0 to 99 (as was the case for Fisher and Yates' original tables), and that you wish to obtain an unbiased random number from 0 to 15.
-If you simply divide the numbers by 16 and take the remainder, you'll find that the numbers 0–3 occur about 17% more often than others.
+For example, assume that your random number source gives numbers from 0 to 99 (as was the case for Fisher and Yates' original tables), which is 100 values, and that you wish to obtain an unbiased random number from 0 to 15 (16 values).
+If you simply divide the numbers by 16 and take the remainder, you will find that the numbers 0–3 occur about 17% more often than others.
 This is because 16 does not evenly divide 100: the largest multiple of 16 less than or equal to 100 is 6×16 = 96, and it is the numbers in the incomplete range 96–99 that cause the bias.
 The simplest way to fix the problem is to discard those numbers before taking the remainder and to keep trying again until a number in the suitable range comes up.
 While in principle this could, in the worst case, take forever, the expected number of retries will always be less than one.

+A method of obtaining random numbers in the required ranges that is unbiased and nearly never performs the expensive modulo operation was described in 2018 by Daniel Lemire.

 A related problem occurs with implementations that first generate a random floating-point number—usually in the range [0,1]—and then multiply it by the size of the desired range and round down.
 The problem here is that random floating-point numbers, however carefully generated, always have only finite precision.
-This means that there are only a finite number of possible floating point values in any given range, and if the range is divided into a number of segments that doesn't divide this number evenly, some segments will end up with more possible values than others.
+This means that there are only a finite number of possible floating point values in any given range, and if the range is divided into a number of segments that does not divide this number evenly, some segments will end up with more possible values than others.
 While the resulting bias will not show the same systematic downward trend as in the previous case, it will still be there.

+The extra cost of eliminating "modulo bias" when generating random integers for a Fisher-Yates shuffle depends on the approach (classic modulo, floating-point multiplication or Lemire's integer multiplication), the size of the array to be shuffled, and the random number generator used.